kmohrf/vmm/doc/source/vmm.rst

   :param binary: path to the binary
   :type binary: str
   :rtype: str
-  :raise VirtualMailManager.Exceptions.VMMException: if *binary* isn't a file
+  :raise VirtualMailManager.errors.VMMError: if *binary* isn't a file
     or is not executable.

 .. function:: expand_path(path)